Mileage tax deduction for small business: How to calculate and deduct

 Jump ahead to read what’s current this year, including:

-• Driving from the office to a worksite.
+• Driving from your office to job sites

 How to claim mileage on taxes